We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 Is Native Toothpaste ADA-Approved?

-It does not appear that Native’s toothpaste is ADA-approved.
+No, As of this update in January 2024, it does not appear that Native’s toothpaste is ADA-approved.